esarks/SkylerThomas2/KDP/COMPLETE-MANUSCRIPT.md

 ---

-## Lyrics: In the Shadow of Your Grace
+## Song Lyrics: (In the Shadow of Your Grace)

 **[Verse 1]**
 I've been running, I've been hiding,
 Worn out from the fight.
 Tangled up in chains I fastened,
 Lost inside the night.

+**[Pre-Chorus]**
+But You call my name, You take the weight,
+You step right into my mistake.
+You tear the veil, You light the way,
+I won't go back, I won't be the same!

 **[Chorus]**
 Oh, in the shadow of Your grace,